Lasted updated – 30 November 2023

 BINA works with the organizers of workshops/courses to develop a timeline so that applicants applying for BINA support will know the outcome of their BINA award prior to when final payment is required for the course/workshop.
 Typically the course organizers share the BINA application form with candidates that express a need for financial support in order to participate in their course/workshop.
 BINA’s Professional Development Review Panel for that workshop/course, reviews the applications, deliberates, and then notifies applicants by the date indicated in the application form (generally within 2 weeks of the application submission deadline depending on the number of applicants).
 Applicants who receive PD support will have their registration amount adjusted by the organizers, and will work with them to make payment of any final amount.

 Eligibility for funding after previously receiving BINA PD support: If you receive professional development support from BINA you will not be eligible to receive an additional professional development award for any courses/workshops within the same calendar year.
 In the subsequent calendar year, preference will be given to applicants that have not previously received professional development support.
 Two years after the year in which you received support, your application for future professional developments support will be treated equally with other applicants.

-Under this initial pilot program BINA has supported more than 70 members to participate in the courses/workshops indicated below in the past year.
+Under this program BINA has supported more than 130 members to participate in the courses/workshops indicated below.
 Comments shared by past course participants.